cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 this.localStorage.getItem('test', schema as any)
 ```

-### `xSubscribe()` methods removed

-Auto-subscription methods were added for simplicity, but they were risky shortcuts because:
-- potential errors are not managed,
-- it can cause concurrency issues, especially given the average RxJS knowledge.

-So `setItemSubscribe()`, `removeItemSubscribe()` and `clearSubscribe()` are removed: subscribe manually.

 ## Feature: new `StorageMap` service

 In addition to the `LocalStorage` service, a new `StorageMap` service has been added: